 Pros of Target CPA: As performance-driven marketers, CPA is typically the main benchmark we look at when evaluating PPC campaigns.
 This option tells Google to focus solely on this one very important metric.

 Cons of Target CPA: Like all bid strategies, this isn’t magic.
 When you set a target CPA, don’t expect the end result to be exactly what you set.
 It could be right on, above, or below your target.
 Also, if your target CPA is too low, your ads might not show at all.
-The screenshot below shows campaigns’ target CPA compared to their actual cost/conversion.
+The screenshot below shows a campaigns’ target CPA compared to the actual cost/conversion.

 Keys to success: As with all automated bid strategies, a “set it and forget it” tCPA approach isn’t recommended to help you achieve the results you’re looking for.
 It’s best to try this as an experiment campaign and test it against whatever bid strategy you’re currently using.